n3ovice/mythic/markDown/mythicOverview.md

 ### The Kimbree

 The most fearsome orcish tribe in the south.
-The Orcs from travel from all over to join banners with the Kimbree.
+The Orcs travel from all over to join banners with the Kimbree.
 They are constantly pillaging and terrorizing the southlands.

 - Knowledge Check
   - 10 The Kimbree will happily take, buy and sell slaves